alexmarqs/gramoco-cli/README.md

 ## Purpose 🎯

-A friend of mine asked me to help him extract some data from his Instagram account.
-His main goal was to extract the comments from a post to a Excel file.
-I thought it would be a good idea to create a CLI app that could help him and other people to do this kind of tasks.
-This is the result.
+A friend of mine needed help extracting data from his Instagram account.
+He mainly wanted to get the comments from a post into an Excel file.
+I thought, why not make a CLI app for this?
+It could be useful for him and others needing to do the same thing.
+So, here's what I ended up creating.

 ## Donations 💰